Flyingfish812/p2myth/docs/Ship/Dragonfly.md

 ## Trivia

 - Dragonfly Epsilon is one of the 4 apexes with an additional hidden change as well, changing its main weapon into a sort of rainbow colored laser gun, tightening the spread of the main.
+- Its main's DPS is lower than Corsair's Tracking Minigun.

 ## APEX 1